hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

         console.log('Member Added: The address is', event.member.address.toString());
     },
 };

-var config = new Config.ClientConfig();
-config.listeners.addMembershipListener(membershipListener);
+const cfg = {
+    membershipListeners: [membershipListener]
+};
 ```

 #### 7.5.1.2.
 Distributed Object Listener

 The events for distributed objects are invoked when they are created and destroyed in the cluster.
 After the events, a listener callback function is called.
-The type of the callback function should be `DistributedObjectListener`.
+The interface of the callback function should be `DistributedObjectListener`.
 The parameter of the function is `DistributedObjectEvent` including following fields:

 * `serviceName`: Service name of the distributed object.
 * `objectName`: Name of the distributed object.